Fixed points of the renormalisation group running of quark and fermion mixing matrices in the Standard Model and beyond: Yukawa couplings

-This is a four dimensional space so there are four physical parameters in $V$.\footnote{In \cite{Buchstaber+Terzic} a proof is given that I thank Charles Nash for bringing my attention to this reference.} A general $SU(3)$ matrix can be parameterised in terms of the Gell-Mann matrices as
+If the right-handed neutrinos are Weyl, and not Majorana, the $U(1)$ phases of the leptons, as well as the quarks, are unobservable and, for both quarks and leptons, the space of physical parameters in the mixing matrix $V$ is the double coset $U(1)\times U(1)\backslash F_3$.
+This is a four dimensional space so there are four physical parameters in $V$.\footnote{In \cite{Buchstaber+Terzic} a proof is given that $T \backslash F_3$ is topologically $S^4$, though it is not everywhere differentiable --- in the same way as the surface of a cube, while not a differentiable manifold, is topologically $S^2$.
+I thank Charles Nash for bringing my attention to this reference.} A general $SU(3)$ matrix can be parameterised in terms of the Gell-Mann matrices as

 The phases $\psi_3$ and $\psi_8$ can then be eliminated by the right action of $U(1)\times U(1) $ to render $ V \in SU(3)/U(1) \times U(1)$.
-Changing variables to { {
+Changing variables to